 - When putting signatures in a task book as the evaluator, you can only fill it out for one position at a time.

 - Example: FFT1/ICT5- A firefighter can only fill one position at a time, if they are a FFT1 trainee, they can only work on tasks relevant to the FFT1 position, not ICT5.
 If they are working as an ICT5, they can only have tasks for that position completed.

 - You need to have more than one evaluator in your task book.
 If you work on an incident for more than one shift, you can have multiple evaluators; but a shift does not mean multiple hours.
 You may work for one evaluator per worked shift (8+ hours).
 That doesnâ€™t mean you find someone different for every day of a 14 day event though.
 All evaluations are looked at closely to see if they are truly relevant to completion of the task book.
 A good rule of thumb is no more than two evaluators per assignment.

 - We would like to see at least two different assignments in your task book; to include at least one assignment out of your Initial Attack area if possible.
 If you are going to do task books, you are going to have to put some time and effort into them.

 - IQSweb is updated when task books go through SDWF Training Office.
 Copies of cover page are attached to firefighter IQS records when book is initiated.
 Completed task book certification pages will be attached when certification is completed.

 Submitting a Task Book:

-When you think your task book is ready for submittal please send a copy (or the original if you prefer) to the SDWF Training Specialist at 3305 W South St, Rapid City, SD 57702.
+When you think your task book is ready for submittal please send a copy (or the original if you prefer) to the SDWF Training and Aviation Program Manager at 3305 W South St, Rapid City, SD 57702.
 The task book committee meets at least once a month to go through task books and make determinations on their certifications.
-Once this is done, you will be notified by the SDWF Training Specialist as to the status of your task book (certified or further action needed).
+Once this is done, you will be notified by the SDWF Training and Aviation Program Manager as to the status of your task book (certified or further action needed).